 Students put on their caps and aprons to become newly-arrived convict servants and meet their overseers, the cook and the housekeeper, who instruct them in the finer points of working at Elizabeth Farm.
-There are plenty of opportunities for students to get their hands dirty as they practise chores they will be responsible for, either washing the clothes by hand or baking scones in the colonial kitchen.

 Prepare your group for a visit with an 'Excursion Introduction' listed under Resources.
 These introductions are suitable for teachers of children with ASD in integrated classrooms.

 NOTE: The scone-making version of this program is no longer available.